puma/puma/README.md

 Process monitors or supervisors will at minimum provide start of Puma on system boot.
-Modern process monitors like systemd or upstart further provide continous monitoring and restarts for increased reliability in production environments:
+Modern process monitors like systemd or upstart further provide continuous monitoring and restarts for increased reliability in production environments:

 * [tools/jungle](https://github.com/puma/puma/tree/master/tools/jungle) for sysvinit (init.d) and upstart